 You’ve got this title window where you can, of course, title your project, your video that you’re uploading and then you have the languages here.
 So you definitely.
 If your video is in Spanish, you need to choose Spanish.

 If you’re from Australia, you should choose Australian English.
 These are really important because the transcription utterly depends on them.
-So you want to make sure you’re accurate with these, and then this next part we want to know is your video vertical or not?
+So you want to make sure you’re accurate with these, and then in this next part, we want to know if your video is vertical or not?

 VERTICAL OR HORIZONTAL

 We put it as how was it shot.
 Sometimes it doesn’t work perfectly because sometimes, somebody will shoot a vertical video, and then they will stick it into a horizontal wrapper, and then upload it.
 And that gets confusing.
 But basically, is your video full size?
 You know, you have a phone from top to bottom, that is, that is vertical.

 I don’t mean square.
 I don’t mean portrait.
 I mean full-size vertical.
 And if that’s what you’re uploading, and that is how it’s orientated, please click this other box here.

 Okay, if it is not and it’s just standard horizontal or square or portrait mode, go ahead and select the regular HD.
 And the reason for that is because the vertical video is basically just an HD video turned on its side.